Dassan17/CTF-Writeups/Athena/ATHENA.md

 <details>
   <summary>Solution</summary>

-Now we want to get root privileges, so let’s see what Athena can run as root:
+Now we want to get `root privileges`, so let’s see what Athena can run as root:

 ```bash
 athena@routerpanel:~$ sudo -l